5 Marketing Tips to use when you Self-Publish.

 “My friend just read a raunchy novel and won’t stop going on about it.
 It must be good!”

-I am sure you, or someone you know, heard similar things about it that sounded like this, and anyone who has picked up a copy of 50 Shades, especially like myself who reads Fan-Fiction, will say the same thing I am about to tell you; it’s very poorly written, even by fan-fic standards.
+I am sure you, or someone you know, heard similar things about it that sounded like this, and anyone who has picked up a copy of 50 Shades, especially like myself who reads and writes Fan-Fiction, will say the same thing I am about to tell you; it’s very poorly written.
+There are poorly written fan-fics that are better written than 50 Shades.

 Now, every author makes occasional spelling or grammar mistakes, but the level in-which this occurs in 50 Shades of Grey is unbelievable.
 The book was successful because of its marketing campaign alone, as this handful of individuals soon spread gossip about “the dirtiest novel they have ever read” around social media like a wildfire that, by the time anyone was able to call them out on their lies, the book had already sold millions.
 So trust me when I say this: use social media to advertise your book.
 It hasn’t just worked for 50 Shades, it has worked for hundreds of other authors and not just those who are registered to a publisher.